mora-ehidne/moras_camp9_notes/2 Backend/Next.js/Next.js.md

 `loading.tsx` is the component that renders when a page within that directory is still being loaded.

 >[!WARNING] `error.tsx` and `loading.tsx` get routed to in order of inheritance:
-> the one that is nearest to the page that is loading/throwing an error will get loading, if it does not exist, the one int the next nearest ancestor directory will be rendered.
+> The one that is nearest in the nesting structure to the page that is loading/throwing an error will get served.
 >
->This way, the `error.tsx` and `loading.tsx` in the root app folder (`/app`) will render on error for any page that does not have an `error.tsx` / `loading.tsx` in its own folder.
+> For example, for an error thrown by `/app/blog/posts/page.tsx`, `/app/blog/posts/error.tsx` will be served.
+If no `error.tsx` exits within the `/app/blog/posts` folder, the one in the parent directory (`/app/blog`) will be served.
+If no `error.tsx` exits within that folder, than the one from the parent folder will be served etc. all the way up the nesting structure until finally, `/app/error.tsx` is reached.

 # Server and Client Components

+Some Next.js components are only available to Server Components and other only to Client Components.

 Docs: https://nextjs.org/docs/getting-started/react-essentials